ueang/alternative-tuition-graph/README.md

 ;; - false
 ;; - (make-school String Natural School)

-Each school points to the next, forming a linked list structure.
-This is conceptually similar but structurally different from the standard list-based version.
+---

-## 🎯** What It Does**
+## 🎯 What It Does
 Renders a bar chart of school tuition values using 2htdp/image

 Recursively walks through each (make-school ...) node

 Uses overlay/align to stack rotated labels and bars

-##🧠 **Concepts Practiced**
+---

+## 💡 Concepts Practiced

-Self-referential data structures
+- Self-referential data structures

-Recursion over linked data
+- Recursion over linked data

-Functional programming with conditionals
+- Functional programming with conditionals

-Modular rendering with 2htdp/image
+- Modular rendering with `2htdp/image`

-##🤔** Comparison**
+---

+## 🤔 Comparison
 Compared to the first version:

 ❌ This version requires handling both data and display in one function